insarlab/MintPy/docs/installation.md

 #### 2. Install Python dependecies
 PySAR is written in Python3 (3.5+) and it relies on several Python modules, check the [requirements.txt](./requirements.txt) file for details.
-We recommend using [Anaconda](https://www.anaconda.com/download/) to install the python environment and the prerequisite packages, for its convenient managenment and default [performance setting with numpy/scipy](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html).
+We recommend using [Anaconda](https://www.anaconda.com/download/) to install the python environment and the prerequisite packages, for its convenient managenment and default [performance setting with numpy/scipy](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html) and pyresample.

 Run the following in your terminal (using conda):